Spotify-tt69/Spotify/README.md

 ## Endpoint

-Our organizations d(TT-69) deployed Heroku app can be found [here](https://predictifyforspotify.herokuapp.com/).
+Our organization(TT-69) deployed a Heroku App that can be found [here](https://predictifyforspotify.herokuapp.com/).